olavim/objection-cursor/README.md

 ### `orderByExplicit(column, [direction, [getValue, [property]]])`

-Use this if you want to sort by a nullable column.
+Use this if you want to sort by a RawBuilder.

 - `column` - Column to sort by.
 If this is _not_ a RawBuilder, `getValue` and `property` will be ignored.
 - `direction` - Sort direction.